-The following input fields are available for alarm forwarding to the secret endpoint connected to the team:
+The following input fields are available for forwarding alerts to the SIGNL4 cloud:

 Team secret Enter your Team Secret.
 You can find Team Secret in your SIGNL4 profile.
-Check Team Secret Use the button to check whether the endpoint is valid.
+Use the Check and save Team Secret button to check whether Team Secret is valid.
 This button is only activated if a key has been entered in the input field.
-Save the Team Secret If Team Secret has been successfully checked, you can save it for permanent use.
-The app then immediately uses the new Team Secret for authentication to the SIGNL4 cloud when sending alarms.
-This button is only activated if the validation is successful.
+Heartbeat Heartbeat enabled: Set the slider to On if you want your device to send a continuous signal to the SIGNL4 cloud.
+Heartbeat ID: Enter the Heartbeat ID that is associated with the integration of your SIGNL4 cloud.
+To do this, log onto the SIGNL4 cloud with your account.